cheap-glitch/git-grapnel/README.md

 ## Hooks

+A hook is  simply an executable file  that git will call either  before or after performing some operation.
+A  hook is always run at the  root of the repository, and is  passed some arguments  relevant to the  on-going operation.
+It  can also force git to abort the current task by returning a non-zero exit code.

 ### [`pre-commit`](https://github.com/cheap-glitch/git-grapnel/blob/main/src/pre-commit.sh)
 This hook  is run whenever committing  to the repo,  and can be bypassed  by the `--no-verify` option.